Last updated: 4 June 2026.

-If you run a destination, a hotel group, or a travel consultancy, you can use this page two ways: as a scan of where travelers are moving, and as a filter for which trends deserve your operational attention versus your marketing attention.
-We help clients draw that distinction — contact us if you want that conversation.
+This page is your sourced market intelligence on where travellers are moving and why.
+If you run a destination, a hotel group, or a travel consultancy, use it two ways: as a scan of demand shifts, and as a filter for which trends deserve operational attention versus marketing attention.
+Every statement carries a source link so you can follow the evidence yourself.

 On this page